azbrscca/registration/README.md

 ```

 ***Important Notes***
 There are two configuration files, `common/Common.php` and `db/Connection.php` that are not in source control.
-If these files are removed from the `devreg` directory, they must manually be copied from the `config/registration`.
+If these files are removed from the `devreg.azbrscca.org` directory, they must manually be copied over from the `config/registration` directory.
 Make sure to copy over the files with the `.dev` suffix.

 If you edit something and need to reset things to checkout another branch, use `git reset --hard`.